 If you have any concerns about using this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 In adults with Type 2 diabetes, TRULICITY is used to improve blood sugar control and reduce the risk of major adverse cardiovascular events in patients with or without existing cardiovascular disease.

 Diabetes is a condition in which your pancreas does not produce enough insulin to control your blood sugar level.

 TRULICITY helps your body to produce more insulin when your blood sugar level is high.

-TRULICITY is used when previous medicines have not been enough to control your blood sugar levels.
-Your doctor may want you to use one or more other medicines in addition to TRULICITY, such as metformin, a sulfonylurea, a thiazolidinedione (TZD) or insulin.
+TRULICITY may be used alone or with other medicines to control your blood sugar levels.
+Your doctor may want you to use one or more other medicines in addition to TRULICITY, such as metformin, sulfonylurea, thiazolidinedione (TZD) or insulin.

 TRULICITY has not been studied in children.